s-abbas/robnptests/paper/paper.md

 Common parametric and nonparametric tests for scale differences have similar problems as described above for the location tests.
 In addition, some nonparametric tests for the scale problem do not cope well with asymmetry.
 The package `robnptests` uses the idea of applying the robust location tests to transformed observations as proposed by @Fri12onli.
-Such tests retain the robustness of the underlying location tests and obtain good results in terms of power and size under both asymmetry and outlier corruption.
+Such tests are also robust and can obtain good results in terms of power and size under both asymmetry and outlier corruption.
 However, these tests may be less powerful under symmetry than classical procedures like the Mood test.

 # Other packages with robust two-sample tests